djberg96/pathname2/README.md

 ```

 ## Windows Notes
-All forward slashes are converted to backslashes for Pathname objects.
+All forward slashes are converted to backslashes for Pathname2 objects.

 ## Differences between Unix and Windows
   If your pathname consists solely of ".", or "..", the return
-  value for Pathname#clean will be different.
+  value for `Pathname2#clean` will be different.
 On Win32, "\\" is returned,
   while on Unix "." is returned.
 I consider this an extreme edge case and
   will not worry myself with it.